Skip to main content

 Dried Fruit Mix

-Combination of dates, figs, apricots, and raisins.
-Desert staple providing nutrition and energy.
-Served as snack or dessert with tea.
+A mix of dates, figs, apricots, and raisins.
+A desert standby for quick energy, eaten as a snack or as dessert with tea.

 vegetarianvegan